Crossover (fiction): Anime and manga

 Anime has also participated in many crossover events featuring characters or shows from the same company or network.
-One of the biggest projects down would be Dream 9 Toriko x One Piece x Dragon Ball Z Super Special Collaboration as it includes three Shonen Jump franchises, being Dragon Ball Z, One Piece and Toriko, crossed over into an hour long special-like most crossovers, this special is filler, a fan-service episode that follows the common plot line in most crossovers.
-What makes this crossover unique is when the characters from all three shows split into groups, where the members all share the same clichéd character archetypes, such the main characters Goku, Luffy and Toriko falling into the dumb, good-natured, strong character archetype.
+One such project was Dream 9 Toriko x One Piece x Dragon Ball Z Super Special Collaboration as it includes three Shonen Jump franchises, being Dragon Ball Z, One Piece and Toriko.
+Made into an hour long special-like most crossovers, this special is filler, a fan-service episode that follows the common plot line in most crossovers.
+What makes this crossover unique is that the characters from all three shows split into groups in which the members all share the same clichéd character archetypes, such the main characters Goku, Luffy and Toriko falling into the dumb, good-natured, strong character archetype.

 Manga artist Leiji Matsumoto has been known to cross over the characters of his various stories and characters such as Captain Harlock, Galaxy Express 999 and Queen Millennia, all of which were originally written as separate, self-contained stories.
 In the Maetel Legend, Queen Promethium is revealed to be having been Yukino Yaoi, the protagonist from Queen Millennia.
 Matsumoto has also created various crossovers with Space Battleship Yamato, an anime on which he served as director, although the rights to Yamato are actually owned by Yoshinobu Nishizaki.